futakw/starter-academic/content/publication/5_InfraredAdv/index.md

 ---
-title: "[ICIP'24] Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection"
+title: "Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here